WELCOME TO THE MOROCCAN SAHARA DESERT

 The total registration cost for the 2023 Marathon des Sables is EUR3,190 for individual registration and EUR3,290 for team registrations (per person) and includes all arrangements from Friday 21 April through to Monday 01 May 2023.

 Qualifying Times are not required however you must be 18 years or over.
 Written permission from parent or guardian must be given for any entrants aged between 16 and 18 years inclusive.

-Competitors must hold a medical certificate form (issued by the event organisers) which must be completed by their GP along with a resting ECG report.
+Competitors must hold a medical certificate form (issued by the event organisers) which must be completed by their GP along with a resting ECG report with graph.
 The medical certificate and ECG must be dated no more than 30 days before the start of the race.